DOS Days

 Gameplay: Taking what was great about Test Drive and adding more to it is certainly very welcome.
 If it weren't for the expansion packs there's really not much extra that's worthwhile about TD2 unless racing against a computer opponent is the key missing piece for you.
 I personally consider TD2 to be nothing more than a 'decent' version of TD1.
 It's the same game, only more.5/10

 Lastability: The car and scenery expansion packs give Test Drive II: The Duel the legs it needs in the lastability department (even if it was a blatant attempt to increase game revenues).
-Without these, TD2's updates wouldn't be enough to keep you coming back for more.
+Without these, TD2's updates over TD1 wouldn't be enough to keep you coming back for more.
 But they have sufficient extra content to make them a worthwhile purchase.6/10

 OVERALL: 5/10